nestoree/file-crypto-analysis/README.md

-🔐 File Encryption & Decryption (Educational Project)
+# 🔐 File Encryption & Decryption (Educational Project)

 ⚠️ IMPORTANT WARNING

 This project encrypts and decrypts files directly on disk.
-Running it without full understanding may result in permanent data loss if the encryption key is lost.

-This repository is provided strictly for educational and research purposes, to demonstrate:

-symmetric cryptography concepts,

-file system traversal,

-basic network communication using sockets.

-Do NOT use this code on real systems, personal data, or third-party machines.

-📌 Project Overview

-This project consists of two Python scripts:

-Encripter

-Recursively scans directories.

-Encrypts files using Fernet (symmetric encryption).

-Generates a cryptographic key.

-Sends the key over a TCP socket.

-Logs the encryption timestamp.

-Desencripter

-Reads the previously generated key.

-Decrypts encrypted files in the current directory.

-Restores original file contents (if the correct key is present).

-Together, they form a controlled lab example to study encryption workflows.

-📂 Scripts
-🔒 Encripter (Encryption Script)

-Main responsibilities:

-Traverse directories recursively.

-Skip specific project-related files.

-Encrypt files using cryptography.Fernet.

-Store the encryption key temporarily.

-Send the key to a remote host using TCP.

-Record the execution date and time.

-⚠️ If the key is deleted or intercepted incorrectly, files cannot be recovered.

-🔓 Desencripter (Decryption Script)

-Main responsibilities:

-Scan the current directory for encrypted files.

-Load the encryption key from key.key.

-Decrypt each file using the same Fernet key.

-Restore original file content.

-If the key does not match, decryption will fail.

-📄 Files Excluded From Processing

-Both scripts explicitly ignore the following files:

-Encripter.py

-EncripterLinux.py

-desencripter.py

-key.key

-encrypt_time.txt

-This prevents self-encryption and accidental corruption of control files.

-📦 Dependencies

-Python 3.8+

-cryptography

-Optional / unused imports may appear in the code but are not required for core functionality.

-Install dependencies manually if needed:
+Running it without proper understanding may lead to permanent data loss if the encryption key is lost or corrupted.

+This repository is provided strictly for educational and research purposes to demonstrate:
+- Symmetric cryptography concepts
+- File system traversal in Python
+- Basic TCP socket communication

+DO NOT use this code on real systems, personal data, or third-party machines.

+---

+## 📌 Project Overview

+This repository contains two Python scripts that work together:

+- Encripter → Encrypts files and generates a cryptographic key
+- Desencripter → Decrypts files using the previously generated key

+Together, they form a controlled lab example to study encryption and decryption workflows.

+---

+## 📂 Scripts Included

+### 🔒 Encripter (Encryption Script)

+Main features:

+- Recursively scans directories for files
+- Excludes critical project files from encryption
+- Encrypts file contents using cryptography.Fernet
+- Automatically generates a symmetric encryption key
+- Stores the key temporarily in key.key
+- Sends the key over a TCP socket
+- Logs the encryption date and time in encrypt_time.txt

+⚠️ If the key is lost or deleted, encrypted files cannot be recovered.

+---

+### 🔓 Desencripter (Decryption Script)

+Main features:

+- Scans the current directory for encrypted files
+- Loads the encryption key from key.key
+- Decrypts files using the same Fernet key
+- Restores original file contents only if the correct key is used

+If the key is invalid or missing, decryption will fail.

+---

+## 🚫 Excluded Files

+The following files are intentionally excluded to prevent self-encryption:

+- Encripter.py
+- EncripterLinux.py
+- desencripter.py
+- key.key
+- encrypt_time.txt

+---

+## 📦 Requirements

+- Python 3.8+
+- cryptography library

+Install dependency:

 pip install cryptography

+---

-🌐 Network Configuration (Encripter)
+## 🌐 Network Configuration (Encripter)

-The encryption script contains placeholder network values:
+The encryption script uses placeholder network values:

 IP = "192.168.x.xx"
 port = 4444

-These values are examples only and should be used exclusively in isolated test environments, such as virtual machines or closed labs.
+These values are examples only and should be used exclusively in isolated test environments such as virtual machines or private labs.

+---

-🧪 Safe Usage Guidelines
+## 🧪 Safe Usage Guidelines

-✔️ Recommended environments:
+Recommended:

-Virtual machines
+- Virtual machines

-Test folders with disposable files

-Offline laboratory setups
+- Isolated test folders
+- Files without real value
+- Cybersecurity labs or learning environments

-❌ Never run on:
+Never use on:

-Your main operating system
+- Your main operating system

-Personal or important data
+- Personal or important files

-Other people’s computers
+- Computers you do not own

-Systems without backups
+- Systems without backups

+---

-⚠️ Known Limitations
+## ⚠️ Known Limitations

-No file type filtering.
+- No file type filtering

-No user confirmation before encryption.
+- No user confirmation before encryption

-Minimal error handling.
+- Minimal error handling

-No secure transport layer (plain TCP).
+- Plain TCP communication (no encryption)

-Loss of the key results in irreversible data loss.
+- Loss of the encryption key results in irreversible data loss

+---

-🎓 Educational Purpose
+## 🎓 Educational Purpose

-This project can be used to learn about:
+This project is designed to help understand:

-Symmetric encryption (AES via Fernet)
+- Symmetric encryption (AES via Fernet)

-File system traversal in Python
+- File traversal and manipulation in Python

-Risks of automated file modification
+- Encryption key management risks

-Importance of backups and key management
+- Importance of backups and secure key handling

-Defensive security awareness
+- Why this design should not be used in real-world software

-It is not intended as a real-world encryption tool.
+This is not intended as a production-ready encryption tool.

+---

-⚖️ Legal Disclaimer
+## ⚖️ Legal Disclaimer

 This software is provided “as is”, without warranty of any kind.
-The author assumes no responsibility for misuse, data loss, or damage caused by this code.
+The author assumes no responsibility for misuse, damage, or data loss caused by this code.